Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 The “Startup” tag may be used to identify notes whose links you wish to have opened by the application when it first starts, so long as you check this option on the Favorites tab of the Notenik preferences.

-Note the the Collections Menu contains a few nice options for making mass changes to the Tags in a Collection.
+The Collections Menu contains a few nice options for making mass changes to the Tags in a Collection.

 Replace one Tag with another.